bigboybamo/Rock-Paper-Scisscors--Lizard-Spock/README.md

 Based on the big bang theory.

-Simple game that let me practive DOM manipulation
+A simple game that let me practice DOM manipulation